About Joslin | Patient Care | Supporting Joslin

 Dr. Gaglia is a physician scientist; many of his research projects are inspired by questions raised in the clinic, with Type 1 diabetes being a major focus.
 He is developing clinically applicable techniques to monitor insulitis (the destructive process that leads to Type 1 diabetes) and peripheral markers of diabetes related autoimmunity.
 In collaboration with other investigators, Dr. Gaglia is applying these techniques to learn more about the underlying processes that lead to Type 1 diabetes, as well as developing novel treatment strategies for this disease.

 Dr. Gaglia's clinical trials group participates in several Type 1 diabetes clinical trials consortia including Type 1 Diabetes TrialNet and the Immune Tolerance Network.

 Monitoring autoimmunity in diabetes:

-Currently, islet-antigen-targeted autoantibody tests are used as a peripheral marker of the autoimmunity that leads to type 1 diabetes.
+Currently, islet-antigen-targeted autoantibody tests are used as a peripheral marker of the autoimmunity that leads to Type 1 diabetes.
 However, these autoantibodies are immunologically distant from the destructive processes that cause diabetes.
-Using MNP-MRI as a noninvasive gold-standard, Dr. Gaglia's lab is developing new peripheral assays of autoimmunity in diabetes.
+Dr. Gaglia's lab is developing new peripheral assays of autoimmunity in diabetes.